ministryofjustice/cloud-platform/architecture-decision-record/cp30/ADR-002-argocd-gitops-fleet-management.md

 The IAM Identity Center instance ARN is passed as a GitHub Actions secret (`ARGOCD_IDC_INSTANCE_ARN`) rather than discovered dynamically via a Terraform data source.
 The `aws_ssoadmin_instances` data source requires `sso:ListInstances` permission which is only available in the management account — the workflow role in `cloud-platform-development` does not have cross-account access to query this.
 The IDC instance ARN is static infrastructure that rarely changes.

-### Single vs. Dual Hub — Noted Risk
+### Two-Hub Model (Decision — supersedes the earlier single-hub baseline)

-The team identified a specific concern: with a single hub managing both live and non-live environments, platform engineers testing ArgoCD configuration changes (ApplicationSets, AppProjects, RBAC) could accidentally affect live clusters.
-While the AppProject destination allowlists and manual sync policy for live mitigate this, the mitigations are procedural (PR review) rather than structural.
+The team originally considered a single hub managing both live and non-live environments.
+That raised a specific concern: platform engineers testing ArgoCD configuration changes (ApplicationSets, AppProjects, RBAC) could accidentally affect live clusters, and the mitigations (AppProject destination allowlists, manual sync for live) were procedural (PR review) rather than structural.

-The escalation path to two hub clusters (one per environment tier) provides a structural guarantee of isolation.
-The implementation module supports either pattern via the `enable_argocd` toggle — applying it to two separate cluster workspaces creates two independent hubs.
-The infrastructure cost is minimal since the Capability runs in AWS-managed infrastructure.

-This remains a team decision and does not change the baseline architecture.
+**Decision:** the platform runs two hubs, one per environment tier, giving a structural guarantee of isolation.
+This is now the implemented baseline, not an escalation path.

+- **`cloud-platform-nonlive`** — the non-live hub, in the `cloud-platform-nonlive` account.
+Registers only non-live spokes.
+- **`cloud-platform-live`** — the live hub, in the `cloud-platform-live` account.
+Registers only live spokes.

+Each spoke resolves its hub by tier and a hub only registers spokes in its own tier, so live and non-live credentials are never co-located on the same hub compute.
+The two hubs are declared in `local.argocd_hubs` (Terraform, `cluster/locals.tf`), and each spoke derives its tier hub's Argo CD Capability role ARN by convention — no per-spoke input is required.
+The infrastructure cost of the second hub is minimal since the Capability runs in AWS-managed infrastructure.

 ### Hub Enablement Mechanism